,

 This means sellers will be held accountable for tax compliance at some point.
 Understanding the rules and your organizations obligations thereunder is a critical step in keeping your company safe.
 The last thing you need at this point is an extended and costly audit leading to a major assessment including penalties and interest.

 For those already collecting and remitting sales tax, Sovos is tracking all of the COVID-19 driven sales tax changes.
-This is updated daily, so be sure to check back frequently.
+Find out how from our experts.

 Sign up for Email Updates